-ACCOMMODATION: Floor space for Friday night accommodation is available at Threshfield for entrants who should arrive between 19:00 hours and midnight.
-Entrant supper on Friday evening only will be available from 21:00 to 22:00 hours and breakfast will be served from 04:45 hours on Saturday morning.
+PRE-EVENT MEALS: Entrant supper on Friday evening only will be available from 20:00 to 22:00 hours and breakfast will be served from 04:45 hours on Saturday morning.
 Both meals must be ordered and paid for with your entry.

-CARS: Entrant who wish to bring their cars should take them to the entrants’ car park at Threshfield.
+CARS: Entrant who wish to bring their cars should take them to the entrants’ car park at Threshfield Old Quarry.
+A free shuttle bus operates between the car park and the school.
 There are no facilities for parking any other vehicle in the vicinity of the school.
 Any entrants’ vehicles arriving at Ingleton cannot be taken to Threshfield by any of the Fellsman staff.
 Please Note: car parking at Ingleton is limited Pay and Display parking only.

 TRANSPORT: Coaches will leave Threshfield periodically from 5:30am prompt on Saturday.
-The fare is £TBC payable with your entry fee upon booking/check-in on Friday night at Threshfield, you will be notified of your allocated time slot.
+The fare is £10 payable with your entry fee.
+Upon booking/check-in on Friday night at Threshfield, you will be notified of your allocated time slot.
 Seats must be reserved.
 Transport is not provided from Threshfield to Ingleton on the Sunday.

 EVENT CATERING: Vegetarian options are available for all meals and all checkpoints – please check the vegetarian option box on the entry form if you would like to order these.
 If you have a special dietary requirement please get in touch to discuss options.
 All the checkpoints en route that serve hot food will have a hot gluten-free option (even if only cuppa soup!) – please see handbook for details.